Juviro/mythic-commander/clash/next.md

 # Backlog Bugs

-- cards form other players have wrong sleeve color in hand
+- cards from other players have wrong sleeve color in hand
+- on page load, cards in exile are animated